AdobeDocs/commerce-learn.en/help/merchant/page-builder-overview.md

 # Page Builder overview

 Page Builder makes it easy to create content-rich pages with custom layouts that enhance your visual storytelling, and drive customer engagement and loyalty.

-In this video:
+In this video, learn how to:

 - Edit an existing page
 - Edit a new page